MaxSmith19/MaxSmith19/README.md

 - [Project 1: My University Dissertation](https://github.com/MaxSmith19/Final-year-project) - A REACT website created using the MERN Stack, Mongo, Express, react and Node.
 It can be hosted on Heroku when its in production.

 Thanks for visiting my GitHub profile! 😄

+**Current Project:**
+- [LegoPI](https://github.com/MaxSmith19/legoPI) - An automation project to aid those who want to invest and sell in lego sets (Yes, you heard that right!).
+Currently utilising restful APIs in Express and Flask to scrape and return data